Voici un intéressant article paru dans le Financial Times du 12 Novembre dernier, expliquant les méthodes de la censure d'internet en Chine:

 While the GFW protects the government from information assault from without, internally another system applies.
 Vaguely worded laws against any speech judged seditious, superstitious or merely “harmful to social order” give officials wide discretion to punish those who post or host sensitive content.
 But the main burden of routine censorship is left to internet service providers and suppliers of content.
 Local companies that emulate Google’s YouTube by offering online video hosting, for example, must screen every submission from their users or risk fines or even closure.
 “We have someone doing this around the clock,” says one executive at one of China’s online video sites, adding that a special watch is kept for content promoting independence for Taiwan or Tibet and for any mention of the brutal 1989 crackdown on pro-democracy protests in Beijing’s Tiananmen Square.
 “We know not to let anything on the site about ‘The Three Ts’,” the executive says.
 Local arms of the State Council Information Office or the Communist party’s shadowy propaganda department also frequently contact internet companies with more detailed guidance on what is permissible or with orders for the removal of objectionable content already online.
 “They usually call pretty often to say what information cannot be distributed, or to point out information that violates the government’s rules,” says a manager at another video hosting site.
 The same approach is taken with blog services, discussion boards and even online fantasy games, where company “game masters” must watch for any discussion of banned political topics between characters playing warriors, mages or monsters.
 Surveillance extends to internet cafes, with authorities pushing operators to keep watch on customers’ activities by using technology that records their every key stroke.
 The penalties for breaking the deliberately vague boundaries set by the censors vary greatly.
 An online game player who discusses a recent public protest is likely to receive no more than a warning from his game master or at worst see his avatar sentenced to a few hours in a virtual prison.
 Blog posters have their blogs disabled and discussion board contributors see their posts deleted.
 The authorities sometimes order the dismissal of managers and editors of internet portals that let suspect content through.
 Controls are tightened around the sensitive anniversaries of incidents – such as June 4 for the Tiananmen crackdown – and political events including the recent congress of the Communist party.
 In a show of force ahead of the five-yearly congress, authorities ordered whole internet data centres to shut, abruptly forcing thousands of their customers’ websites offline.

 Censors can also call on more traditional tools of authoritarian rule.
 Web users who persist in posting highly sensitive views or information can expect a visit from the police or the state security agency.
 Dozens of people are in detention around China because of political writings they distributed online.
-Shi Tao, the Yahoo e-mail user who was one of a handful highlighted at last week’s US Congress hearing, was jailed for 10 years in 2005 for forwarding information about June4 internet news controls to an overseas website.
+Shi Tao, the Yahoo e-mail user who was one of a handful highlighted at last week’s US Congress hearing, was jailed for 10 years in 2005 for forwarding information about June 4 internet news controls to an overseas website.
 While Beijing’s censorship methods are broad-based and multi-layered, its success in part depends on not trying to control too much.
 The internet remains by far China’s freest public media space.
 Online discussion can have important social and political consequences, as when the controversy over the killing of a migrant in 2003 led to the scrapping of rules that allowed police to detain vagrants at will.

 The party long since gave up any attempt at the kind of total ideological thought control sought by Mao Zedong after the 1949 revolution.
 Relative cultural freedom is seen as a way to keep the population happy and entertained.
 Limited and positive public “supervision” of government work is welcome.
 Yet the commissars are quick to silence online controversies if they appear likely to challenge government legitimacy itself or to fuel wider discontent.
 “The goal is to keep the Communist party in power,” says Ms MacKinnon.
 “The moment you see anything that starts to point to political protest, then – boom! – they clamp down.”
-The result is that the vast majority of
+The result is that the vast majority of China’s 162m internet users are unlikely to be exposed to anything the state might consider politically dangerous.
+Prof Zhang Junhua of Zhejiang University says the party has been successful in creating a “collective memory” among young people that means the official versions of events such as the Tiananmen Square crackdown go largely unchallenged.
+“I would say that, consciously or unconsciously, Chinese bloggers have got used to the ‘red line’ drawn by the [Communist party],” Prof Zhang says.
+“This is exactly one of the reasons of why China remains so stable regardless of immense problems.”

 Many users do try to test the limits, by addressing topics obliquely or seeking the most permissive nooks of the web to air their thoughts.
 Some dare to challenge internet companies directly over their censorship: Liu Xiaoyuan, a lawyer, this year launched a rare local lawsuit against the Nasdaq-listed Sohu.com after the portal repeatedly censored his blog.
 But a Beijing court rejected the case in August and local media have ignored it.
 “Although the constitution grants us freedom of speech, there are no clear rules for exercising that right either in the constitution or the law,” Mr Liu wrote in a blog entry about his decision to push ahead with the suit.
 “I’ve already appealed, but I’m not optimistic.”